Families In Need (FIN)

 Who Operates the SCPS FIN Program?

-The FIN program is administered through Exceptional Student Support Services (ESSS).
+The FIN program is administered through Student Support Services (SSS).
 The FIN Program staff includes:

-- Student Support Services Executive Director, Dr. Michelle Walsh
+- Assistant Superintendent Student Support Services, Dr. Michelle Walsh

 - Intervention Services Director, Amy Elwood

-- FIN Homeless Liaisons, Jania Fuller, MSW and Jillian Finkelstein, MSW
+- FIN Homeless Liaisons, Jania Fuller, MSW, Jillian Finkelstein, MSW and Chaira Lopez, MSW

 In addition, each SCPS school has an assigned School Social Worker and a FIN advocate.